Tamatha Barbeau, Ph.D.

 WF:

 CH 7 & 8: BLOOD AND CARDIOVASCULAR PHYSIOLOGY.
-(PowerPoint) (Completed Notes I uploaded an updated version of the completed notes Nov 15th - please refresh your browser!)
-Instructor's notes; Chapter 7 & 8 Study Outline.
+(PowerPoint) (Completed Notes) Instructor's notes; Chapter 7 & 8 Study Outline.
 Practice Exam Ch 7 & 8.

 Click HERE for Low BP flow chart.
 (Low BP KEY), HERE for High BP flow chart (High BP KEY), and HERE for Blood Osmolarity flow chart.
 (Osmolarity KEY.)
 Click HERE for PDF outlining what system engages under what cicumstance of BP and osmolarity.